-You are owning or managing a website or a mobile app with hundreds or thousands of recipes.
-Your customers would like to stay informed about the nutrition of each recipe- calories, macro/micro nutrients and allergens.
+You own or manage a website or a mobile app with hundreds or thousands of recipes and your customers would like to stay informed about the nutrition of each recipe- calories, macro/micro nutrients and allergens.

 You can use Edamam’s Nutrition Analysis API to automatically submit unstructured recipe content and get back nutrition labels for the recipes.
-It is easy to send the recipes to Edamam via the Nutrition Analysis API and each recipe gets full nutrition label in under a second.
-You can choose then how much of the 40 diet/health labels and 28 nutrients Edamam is providing to visualize on your website or in your mobile app.
+It is easy to send the recipes to Edamam via the Nutrition Analysis API and each recipe gets a full nutrition label in under a second.
+You can then choose how much of the over 80 diet and health labels and 28 nutrients Edamam is providing to visualize on your website or in your mobile app.

 ZeroCater delivers restaurant meals to offices around the US.
 It uses Edamam’s automated nutrition analysis to generate nutrition data for the meals.

 If your business owns or manages thousands of recipes you know how complicated it is to organize them well.
-Structuring data by nutrition profile, allergens, foods used, and diet appropriateness would help a lot to your business to markets its recipe content.
-Using a manual labor to do this is just not practical as it slow and expensive.
+Structuring data by nutrition profile, allergens, foods used, and diet appropriateness would your business better market its recipe content.
+Using manual labor to do this is just not practical as it is slow and expensive.

 Edamam’s technology can structure the data for a recipe in one second.
 So, several thousand recipes take several hours at best.
 The output provided to the publisher by Edamam details the specific ingredients in each ingredient line, their quantities and even their mapping to known existing government ingredient databases.
-In addition, each recipe is tagged with 40 diet and allergen tags which allow for creation of collection and better search engine discovery.
+In addition, each recipe is tagged with, potentially, over 80 diet and allergen tags, which allow for creation of collections and better search engine discovery.
 As Edamam’s service is all automated it is very low cost and very accurate.